BitcoinDesign/Guide/guide/private-key-management/manual-backup.md

 This can be an effective way to reduce the risk of loss from theft if the backup is offline in a safe place, but puts more of the burden on the individual user.
 The security and risk will only be as good as how they backup the recovery phrase.

 Safe backups can be made fairly simple.
-Take a look at our [Bitcoin backups]({{ '/guide/private-key-management/backups/' | relative_url }}) guide as a good starting point.
+Take a look at our [bitcoin backups]({{ '/guide/private-key-management/backups/' | relative_url }}) guide as a good starting point.

 {% include fact/pros.html %}